 The target architecture is influenced by your business requirements, and as a result it can vary between different application contexts.
 It should be considered as your starting point for pre-production and production stages.

-An implementation of this architecture is available on GitHub: Azure Kubernetes Service (AKS) Baseline Reference Implementation.
-You can use it as a starting point and configure it per your needs.
+An implementation of this architecture is also available on GitHub: Azure Kubernetes Service (AKS) Baseline Reference Implementation.
+You can use it as an alternative starting point and configure it based on your needs.